Claressa Shields's Success and Achievements in Timeline

 2016: Olympic Gold Medal

-In 2016, Claressa Shields won her second gold medal at the Olympics in the women's middleweight division.
+In 2016, Claressa Shields won a gold medal in the women's middleweight division at the Olympics.

-On June 16, 2017, Claressa Shields headlined the "Detroit Brawl" and won her bout against Sydney LeBlanc by decision after eight rounds.
+On June 16, 2017, Claressa Shields headlined the "Detroit Brawl," facing Sydney LeBlanc and won the bout by decision after all eight rounds.

 August 4, 2017: WBC and IBF Super-Middleweight Belts

-On August 4, 2017, Claressa Shields defeated Nikki Adler at MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt by 5th round TKO.
+On August 4, 2017, Claressa Shields defeated Nikki Adler at MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt.

 2017: WBC and IBF Super Middleweight Titles

-From 2017 to 2018, Claressa Shields held the WBC and IBF female super middleweight titles.
+From 2017 to 2018, Claressa Shields held the World Boxing Council (WBC) and International Boxing Federation (IBF) female super middleweight titles.

-On January 12, 2018, Claressa Shields retained her WBC and IBF female super middleweight titles and won the WBAN super-middleweight title by defeating Tori Nelson after 10 rounds.
+On January 12, 2018, Claressa Shields retained her WBC and IBF female super middleweight titles and won the WBAN super-middleweight title by defeating Tori Nelson.
+It was Shields' first time going all 10 rounds in her professional career.

 June 22, 2018: Two-Weight World Champion

-On June 22, 2018, in her sixth fight, Claressa Shields defeated Hanna Gabriel by unanimous decision, winning the vacant WBA and inaugural IBF middleweight belts, becoming a two-weight world champion in the fewest professional fights.
-She also experienced her first knock down.
+On June 22, 2018, Claressa Shields defeated Hanna Gabriel by unanimous decision, winning the vacant WBA and inaugural IBF middleweight belts, breaking the record for becoming a two-weight world champion in the fewest professional fights.

 2018: WBC and IBF Super Middleweight Titles

-From 2017 to 2018, Claressa Shields held the WBC and IBF female super middleweight titles.
+From 2017 to 2018, Claressa Shields held the World Boxing Council (WBC) and International Boxing Federation (IBF) female super middleweight titles.

 2018: Female Fighter of the Year